MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ndis/nc-ndis-protocol_cl_modify_call_qos_complete.md

 Pointer to a buffered CO_CALL_PARAMETERS structure containing the client-specified QoS change it
      requested, or, possibly, the original QoS for this VC established when the connection was activated, which the call manager has restored.

-##### - Status.NDIS_STATUS_FAILURE

-The call manager could not change the QoS because of a failure on the network or in another
-       connection-oriented network component.

-##### - Status.NDIS_STATUS_INVALID_DATA

-The call parameters that the client supplied to
-       <b>NdisClModifyCallQoS</b> were invalid.

-##### - Status.NDIS_STATUS_XXX

-The call manager failed to change the QoS, and NDIS propagated the CM-determined failure status
-       to the client.

-##### - Status.NDIS_STATUS_SUCCESS

-The QoS was modified as requested by the client.

-##### - Status.NDIS_STATUS_RESOURCES

-NDIS or the call manager could not modify the QoS because one of them could not allocate
-       sufficient resources dynamically.

 ## -returns